 As highlighted by the teacher, the title bears the unmistakable mark of the history of these more than five decades of existence.
 And testimonies remain when it comes to this.
 Antônio Carlos Amâncio, better known as “Tunico”, retired professor of the course, for example, started his career at the institution as a student, 50 years ago.
 He reports that, as a teacher, he was on all fronts of the political battle for the consolidation and expansion of studies and the practice of cinema in the institution: “all reason for the same pride to be able to do my job, with pleasure.”

-The professor says that the course in Niterói was, for a long time, the only reference for professional training in the metropolitan region and many of the students settled in the broad spectrum of cinematographic activity, publicizing the quality of the joint work, done with difficulties and needs.
+The professor says that the course in Niterói was, for a long time, the only reference for professional training in the metropolitan region, and many of the students settled in the broad spectrum of cinematographic activity, publicizing the quality of the joint work, done with difficulties and needs.
 In reference to a speech by the current coordinator, Tunico points out that what moves them is the “surname UFF”.
 According to him, this brand “translates our effort to mold personalities and professionals by free expression and by the commitment to the improvement of social reality.”

 The curriculum of the achievements accumulated during all these years of great effort and investment is enormous.
 Starting with the productions of undergraduates of the house, like the renowned filmmakers Tizuka Yamazaki, Lael Rodrigues, Rosane Svartaman, Eduardo Nunes, Gustavo Pizzi, and Allan Deberton.
 Elianne Ivo points out that many alumni films were chosen to participate in national and international festivals.
 For example, three times, the Cinema course was selected for the Cannes Festival.
-Other exhibitions, over the years, have also featured UFF productions, such as the San Sebastian Festival, the Venice Festival, the Locarno Festival, among others.
+Other exhibitions, over the years, have also featured UFF productions, such as the San Sebastian Festival, the Venice Festival, and the Locarno Festival, among others.

 Another important highlight is the creation of the Brazilian Festival of University Cinema, which is still a reference among cinema students in Brazil.
 And for the partnership established 10 years ago with the Réseau international Universitaire de création Numérique (RUN), with schools in France, Canada, China, Tunisia, and Lebanon.
 In the outreach area, the coordinator points to Inventar com a Diferença (Invent with a Difference), a cinema, education, and human rights project with a national dimension and under the direction of professor Cezar Migliorin.
 From there, the course was invited to form a cooperation agreement with Uruguay’s Cineduca, through the Brazilian Cooperation Agency and the Agencia Uruguaya de Cooperación Internacional.

-Also in the outreach area, Elliane Ivo mentions the Sala Escura and Muito Catálogo movie clubs, coordinated respectively by the teachers Fabian Nunez and Nina Tedesco and, finally, the organization of the 4th Brics Film Festival, directed by the teachers India Mara Martins and Rafael de Luna, who was a milestone at UFF’s Cinema course for its international developments.
+Also in the outreach area, Elliane Ivo mentions the Sala Escura and Muito Catálogo movie clubs, coordinated respectively by the teachers Fabian Nunez and Nina Tedesco, and, finally, the organization of the 4th BRICS Film Festival, directed by the teachers India Mara Martins and Rafael de Luna, who was a milestone at UFF’s Cinema course for its international developments.
 During this event, the Araci Incubator for Cinema and Audiovisual Projects was launched, which assists professors, students, and alumni, “supporting projects and connecting all these bounds of the UFF Cinema ‘family’,” she emphasizes.

-Among the great achievements of recent years in the field of teaching, outreach and research, the teacher mentions the creation in 2017 of the Graduate Program in Cinema and Audiovisual (PPGCINE).
+Among the great achievements of recent years in the field of teaching, outreach, and research, the teacher mentions the creation in 2017 of the Graduate Program in Cinema and Audiovisual (PPGCINE).
 According to her, “few programs start with a master’s and doctorate at the same time.
 In part, this was made possible by the projection of the Undergraduation in Cinema at UFF.”
-Tunico Amâncio not only agrees with the professor but also stresses that this “upgrade” of the course “unequivocally marks the presence of the university in the Brazilian audiovisual field: in cinema, on television, on social networks and in cultural, teaching and research institutions.”
+Tunico Amâncio not only agrees with the professor but also stresses that this “upgrade” of the course “unequivocally marks the presence of the university in the Brazilian audiovisual field: in cinema, on television, on social networks, and in cultural, teaching, and research institutions.”

 Passionate about cinematography and very proud of all the successes achieved over the years by the course, many of which he collaborated directly to achieve, the professor explains that the “seventh art” has a key role in the world in which we live.
 “In its various windows, it constitutes a process of reading reality capable of motivating its viewers in a very particular way, summoning many affections in their perception.
 Conflicting, bold, realistic, or imaginary ideas are thrown in order to be felt, perceived, and discussed.
 A plural cinema represents a plural society,” emphasizes Tunico.